 Limitations

-The limitations of this study were the small cohort size and the unavailable baseline variables not normally collected in our cohort of PVDU patients in Sheffield.
+The limitations of this study were the small cohort size and the unavailable baseline variables not normally collected in our cohort of PVDU patients in Sheffield, this includes variables such as BNP/pro-NTBNP, which may have a detrimental effect upon our analysis.
 Also, there is the substitution of ISWD for 6MWD despite the carefully chosen cut-off values which has the potential to influence the risk scoring of patients.
 The SPHAR score was not calculated or compared as it bore a very close resemblance with COMPERA.
 Another major flaw in this study was that we do not have available the follow-up consultation variables of this cohort.
 This would have been incredibly interesting to review to ascertain if in those who clinically improved if this was reflected in their risk scores and vice versa.

 Conclusions